NYUAD-CRC/crc-docs/source/hpc/hpc_load/index.rst

 Software tracker
 ^^^^^^^^^^^^^^^^
-``Software tracker`` is a tracker of the currently running softwares in HPC associated with the number of processes used per each of them in Jubail and Dalma.
+``Software tracker`` is a tracker of the currently running software packages in HPC associated with the number of processes used per each of them.

 .. raw:: html